-Fig. 14 Lowest Desired Signal A to Interference B Power Ratio PA/PB to Maintain Successful Synchronization in Coexisting 2 BANs Case
+Figure 15 Lowest Desired Signal A to Interference B Power Ratio PA/PB to Maintain Successful Synchronization in Coexisting 2 BANs Case

 Using 1 unit of the jamming system, the superiority of the combination of preamble sequence is compared by simulation.
 All the combinations of preamble sequences are selected in the same family with of the same length while combination of Kasami and Ipatov sequence families is not the subject of this study.
 Simulation examed all combinations among preamble sequences for target and jamming systems.
 According to the desired signal A to interference B power ratio PA/PB, it is tested whether frame synchronization succeeds or fails to derive such a lowest desired signal to interference ratio PA/PB that frame synchronization can be maintained for all the combination among sequences.
 It is assumed in this simulation that there is no noise in order to evaluate only the superiority of combination of preamble sequence.